About the 7 Arts Foundation's Vital Work

-A 4-year action plan, revised Spring, 2008, with the following outcomes anticipated:
+A 3-year action plan, revised Spring, 2010, with the following outcomes anticipated:

 1. Develop arts and design cultivation strategies for sustainable, measurable growth in cities, towns and villages that can be shared in instructional, training and advisory settings.

-2. Work with our academic and practitioner bases to focus on programs that meet increased demand for acclaimed visual, literary and performance arts expressions in all corridors; and, re-tool our training projects that focus on entrepreneural, studio-based activities and the needs of emerging nonprofit projects formed specifically to meet the challenges and opportunities found in well-defined corridors.
+2. Work with our academic and practitioner bases to focus on venture philanthropy programs to meet increased demand for acclaimed visual, literary and performance arts expressions in all corridors; and, re-tool our training projects that focus on entrepreneural, studio-based activities and the needs of emerging nonprofit projects formed specifically to meet the challenges and opportunities found in well-defined corridors.

 3. Re-develop effective and up-to-date communications plans to help our Members generate local arts, design and cultural activism, and to help districts of all kinds to support and initiate meaningful contact and links with other arts, design and cultural corridors.

-5. Recognize the achievements of object presenters and performance producers, directors, underwriters, co-sponsors and co-producers, with a special emphasis on achievers who rely upon cooperative and alliance capitalism programs and other shared resource initiatives shaped to achieve their mission aims.
+5. Recognize the achievements of object presenters and performance producers, directors, underwriters, co-sponsors and co-producers, with a special emphasis on achievers who rely upon cooperative and alliance capital and artisitc programs and other shared resource initiatives shaped to achieve their mission aims.

-7. Conduct a best practices study to help determine ways that corridors have successfully invented sustainable economic opportunities for handmade industries participants while coping with corridor-wide tourism and commercialism pressures.
+7. Conduct a best practices study to help determine ways that corridors have successfully invented sustainable economic opportunities for handmade industries participants while coping with corridor-wide tourism, insitutionalism and commercialism pressures.

 8. Overcome the barriers to publishing a bi-annual guide that directs Members to studios, galleries, mainstream and alternative arts, design and other cultural venues, workshop sites, performance sites, etc...